Using this page

 Your review dates will have been originally communicated to you in your welcome email sent by the Academic Career Progression Team within your first month of starting.

-For those using the Career Progression Portal (CPP) your review dates are listed on your Probationer Details (or home screen).
+Your review dates are listed on your Probationer Details (or home screen) in the Career Progression Portal (CPP).

 Reporting and assessing progress